 Download Variance Application DH 4080 (pdf <1mb, opens in new window)

 For more detailed information, and to avoid any delay in processing your application(s) please refer to the Department of Health Public Swimming Pool Variance Application Submission Checklist (pdf <1mb, opens in new window)

 In order to be placed on the next scheduled Variance Board meeting, you will need to submit: 8 collated hard copy sets of the completed variance application, with any supporting documentation, no later than 2 p.m. on the deadline dates, above.

-When sending your variance application(s), each set of eight (8) sets must be complete, including page 2 of the application.
+When sending your variance application(s), each set of eight (8) sets must be complete.

 Include a check, made out to the Florida Department of Health, for the $300 application fee.